gramcracker40/LiveTest/README.md

   Create your school's custom answer sheets and grade them in the browser!

-  free, easy, consistent process for server based dynamic OMR grading/scanning using highly customizable answer sheets that can be integrated with any school easily.
+  free, easy, consistent process for server based dynamic OMR grading/scanning using highly customizable answer sheets that can be integrated with any school.

 ![Courses Page](frontend\app\dist\assets\CoursesPage.png)